gavinwahl/django-u2f/README.rst

 To see a demo, use the test project included in the repo.
 Install django-u2f with ``pip install -e .``, then install the demo-specific requirements with ``cd testproj; pip install -r requirements.txt``.
-Run syncdb and create a user, then start runserver.
+Run syncdb and create a user, create a self-signed certificate with ``./mkcert.sh``, then start ``./manage.py runserver_plus --cert localhost``.

 For now the only supported browser is Chrome, version 41 or higher.
+U2F also requires that the page is served over a secure connection.

-Start by going to http://localhost:8000/u2f/login.
+Start by going to https://localhost:8000/u2f/login.
 Since you haven't added any security keys yet, you will be logged in with just a username and password.
 Once logged in, click 'Add another key' on the key management page and follow the instructions.
 Now your account is